awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.md

 **Note**
 When you refresh your schema, AWS SCT loads metadata only as it is needed\.
 To fully load all of your database's schema, open the context \(right\-click\) menu for your schema, and choose **Load schema**\.
 For example, you can use this option to load metadata for your database all at once, and then work offline\.

-## Saving and applying your converted schema in the AWS SCT<a name="CHAP_Converting.SaveAndApply"></a>
+## Saving and applying your converted schema in AWS SCT<a name="CHAP_Converting.SaveAndApply"></a>

-When the AWS Schema Conversion Tool generates converted schema \(as shown in [Converting your schema by using the AWS SCT](#CHAP_Converting.Convert)\), it doesn't immediately apply the converted schema to the target DB instance\.
+When the AWS Schema Conversion Tool generates converted schema \(as shown in [Converting your schema by using AWS SCT](#CHAP_Converting.Convert)\), it doesn't immediately apply the converted schema to the target DB instance\.
 Instead, converted schema are stored locally in your project until you are ready to apply them to the target DB instance\.
 Using this functionality, you can work with schema items that can't be converted automatically to your target DB engine\.
 For more information on items that can't be converted automatically, see [Creating migration assessment reports with AWS SCT](CHAP_AssessmentReport.md)\.

 You can optionally have the tool save your converted schema to a file as a SQL script prior to applying the schema to your target DB instance\.
 You can also have the tool apply the converted schema directly to your target DB instance\.